Tibet under Qing rule: Qing in Kham, 1904-1911

 Lhasa Amban's yamen from Southeast around 1900–1901.

 Soon after the British invasion of Tibet, the Qing rulers in China were alarmed.
 They sent the imperial official Feng Quan (凤全) to Kham to begin reasserting Qing control.
 Feng Quan's initiatives in Kham of land reforms and reductions to the number of monks led to an uprising by monks at a Batang monastery in the Chiefdom of Batang.
 Tibetan control of the Batang region of Kham in eastern Tibet appears to have continued uncontested following a 1726-1727 treaty.
 In Batang's uprising, Feng Quan was killed, as were Chinese farmers and their fields were burned.
 The British invasion through Sikkim triggered a Khampa reaction, where chieftains attacked and French missionaries, Manchu and Han Qing officials, and Christian converts were killed.
 French Catholic missionaries Père Pierre-Marie Bourdonnec and Père Jules Dubernard were killed around the Mekong.

-In response, Beijing appointed army commander Zhao Erfeng, the Governor of Xining, to "reintegrate" Tibet into China.
+In response, Beijing appointed army commander Zhao Erfeng, the Governor of Xining, to "reintegrate" Kham into China.
 Known of as "the Butcher of Kham" Zhao was sent in either 1905 or 1908 on a punitive expedition.
 His troops executed monks destroyed a number of monasteries in Kham and Amdo, and an early form of "sinicization" of the region began.
 Later, around the time of the collapse of the Qing Dynasty, Zhao's soldiers mutinied and beheaded him.

-Program of integration of Tibet to the rest of China (1905-1911)
+Program of integration of Tibet to the rest of China (1905–1911)

 From 1905, China temporarily took back the control of Tibet as suzerain power, until the 1911 Revolution which marked the collapse of the Qing Empire and the installation of the Republic of China.
 After obtaining the departure of the British troops in return for an indemnity payment, the Qing dynasty, although weakened, decided to play a more active role in the conduct of Tibetan affairs.
 To preserve its interests, it implemented, from 1905 to 1911, a program of integration of Tibet to the rest of China at the political, economic and cultural levels.

 Plans were laid to build a railway line connecting Sichuan to Tibet, to form an army of six thousand men and to secularise the Tibetan government by creating non-ecclesiastical governmental commissions.
 A mint was to be established, roads and telephone lines were to be built and local resources were to be exploited.
 In Lhasa, a Chinese school opened in 1907 and a military college in 1908.

 A Chinese postal service with five post offices was established in central Tibet and the first stamps were issued (with inscriptions in Chinese and Tibetan).

 In 1909, a bilingual newspaper, the Vernacular newspaper of Tibet, the first of its kind, was printed in Lhasa on presses imported from Calcutta.
 It appeared every ten days and each issue was printed in 300 or 400 copies.
 Its objective, at the same time educational and of propaganda, was to facilitate the administrative reforms engaged by Lian Yu and Zhang Yintang.